 2. The fall in oestrogen levels after menopause means an increased risk of brittle bones, cardiovascular disease and colon cancer

 3. MHT is safe for most women.

-Learn more about menopause and MHT, here.
+Learn more about menopause management and MHT.